lifelong-robotic-vision/OpenLORIS-Object/README.md

 ## Issue / Want to Contribute ?
-Open a new issue or do a pull request in case you are facing any difficulty with the code base or if you want to contribute to it.
+Open a new issue or do a pull request in case you are facing any difficulty with the code base or if you want to contribute.